ahessmat/obsidian-notes/CS229 Stanford/Lecture 2.md

 * $\alpha$ is the learning rate
 	* What should this be set at?
 	* Ng suggests a value between -1 and 1.
 In practice, he starts at 0.01 and then increases/decreases.
+	* Large values risk over-shooting the minima; small values require more iterations before arriving at minima.
+	* If the cost function ($J(\theta)$) is increasing over iterations, that's an indicator that our $\alpha$ is too large
 * $\frac{\partial}{\partial \theta_j}$ is a partial derivative[^1] of the cost function ($J(\theta)$)

 The above can be described as a search algorithm that starts at some "initial guess" for $\theta$, then repeatedly making changes to $\theta$ to make the cost function ($J(\theta)$) smaller until it it's minimized.